Welcome to the second part of our two-part blog series on how to get the most out of your landing pages.

 - A closing argument

-2. The ‘hero shot’: an image or video showing your product in use.
+2. The “hero shot”: an image or video showing your product in use.

-3. The benefits of your offer, including:
+3. Benefits of your offer, including:

-- A bulleted list summarising the benefits of your product
+- A bulleted list summarising the benefits

 5. A single call to action, with or without a subscription form.